secworks/sha256/README.md

 Implementation results using the Altera Quartus 13 design tool.

 ### Cyclone IV GX ###
-- 9689 LEs
+- 9587 LEs
 - 3349 registers
-- 69.1 MHz
+- 73 MHz
 - 66 cycles latency

 ## Todo ##
-- Add an alternative top and testbench with Wishbone interface.
 - Cleanup of the code.
 - Complete documentation.

 ## Status ##
+**(2014-02-19)**
+- Added name and version constants to the top level wrapper.
+Also added an api error signal that flags read or write attempts to addresses that does not support these operations.
+Writing to the version constant for example."

+- There is also an experimental Wishbone wrapper (wb_sha256.v) as an alternative to the standard top.
+There is also a testbench for the Wisbone top.

 **(2014-02-04)**
 - Completed testbench for top level wrapper.
 The top level interface can control, check status of the SHA-256.
 Single as well as multiple block